Mahlo cardinal: The Mahlo operation

-If X is a class of ordinals, them we can form a new class of ordinals M(X) consisting of the ordinals α of uncountable cofinality such that α∩X is stationary in α.
+If X is a class of ordinals, then we can form a new class of ordinals M(X) consisting of the ordinals α of uncountable cofinality such that α∩X is stationary in α.
 This operation M is called the Mahlo operation.
 It can be used to define Mahlo cardinals: for example, if X is the class of regular cardinals, then M(X) is the class of weakly Mahlo cardinals.
 The condition that α has uncountable cofinality ensures that the closed unbounded subsets of α are closed under intersection and so form a filter; in practice the elements of X often already have uncountable cofinality in which case this condition is redundant.
 Some authors add the condition that α is in X, which in practice usually makes little difference as it is often automatically satisfied.

 For a fixed regular uncountable cardinal κ, the Mahlo operation induces an operation on the Boolean algebra of all subsets of κ modulo the non-stationary ideal.

 The Mahlo operation can be iterated transfinitely as follows: